ivanferre/devops/pysock/README.md

 This is a project following the [Socket Programming in Python (Guide)](https://realpython.com/python-sockets/).

+## Code

+`echo-client`: client sends one message to `echo-server` on a unique connection.
+The server replies with the same content, and connection is closed.

+`multiconn` manages a range of simultaneous connections between client and server.

+## References

 Other information sources include:

 - [Python - How to check if a port is in use](https://twin.sh/articles/17/python-how-to-check-if-a-port-is-in-use)